DPLATA/outbuild/README.md

 - If migrations fail, check your database connection settings in `.env` and `config/config.js`.

-If tests fail due to DB connection, ensure Docker container is running: docker ps For timeout issues, try running tests with: npm test -- --detectOpenHandles
+- If tests fail due to DB connection, ensure Docker container is running: docker ps

-user auth was not an explicit requirement so I avoided.
-JWT can be implemented for added security.
+## Considerations and possible future enhancements
-Caching can be implemented w Redis but rn would be overkill.
+- User auth was not an explicit requirement so I avoided.
+JWT and API keys can be implemented for added security.

-6. Connection pooling for database
+- Caching can be implemented w Redis but rn would be overkill.
-7. Compression for API responses
+- Connection pooling for database
-DTOs
+- DTOs